 Numeracy is different than Mathematics.
 Mathematics is a body of knowledge and numeracy is the ability to use this knowledge to reason and apply Mathematics knowledge to everyday life.
-It is not the quantity of Math knowledge that one has that is important, it is the ability to “see” math and use it to function in day to day life.
+It is not the quantity of Math knowledge that one has that is important, it is the ability to “see” math and use it to function in day-to-day life.
+Just like early reading comprehension, having number sense will set kids up for success.

 Jo Boaler (Professor of Math at Stanford) explains the importance of this in this video where she talks about compression in learning.
 Watch it here.